 We’re often asked which health insurance policy we recommend for those planning a new addition to their family.

-We recommend our combined cover called Lifelong Combined, which includes both Lifelong Hospital and Lifelong Extras at a reduced price.
-Choosing our combined cover means you can claim benefits on both Hospital and Extra’s services you use throughout your journey.
-At a minimum we recommend you take out Hospital cover if you’d like to have your baby in the private system.
+We recommend our combined cover called Gold Combined, which includes both Gold Hospital and Rolling Extras at a reduced price.
+Choosing our combined cover means you can claim benefits on both Hospital and Extras services you use throughout your journey.
+At a minimum, we recommend you take out Hospital cover if you’d like to have your baby in the private system.

 Making sure your newborn is covered by your health insurance policy